Skills

 Skills are stored locally at ~/Library/Application Support/atom/skills/

-Each skill has its own folder containing a SKILL.md file.
-You can manually edit these files or back them up between machines.
+Each skill has its own folder containing a SKILL.md file and any bundled .jsx attachments.
+You can manually edit or back up these folders between machines.

 Example Skills